CypaxNET/VFD-Studio2/docs/4_Application_usage.md

 * *OK*: Minimizes the main window to an [icon in the task bar](#taskbar-icon).

-* *Info*: Open a window with licence and copyright information.
+* *Info*: Open a window with license and copyright information.

 * *Exit*: Closes the application.
 Note that you can configure VFD-Studio 2 to [clear the display content on exit](./2_Setup.md#clear-display-on-exit).